Skip to main content

 • Attaches to homes, stucco, wood fences, and block walls to close an L- or U-shaped enclosure

-• Hard surfaces are core-drilled with 1-1/8" diamond bits — clean, dust-controlled, deck stays intact
+• Hard surfaces are core-drilled with 1-1/8" diamond bits — clean, dust-controlled, deck stays intact.
+Pavers are not structural anchorage, so sleeves have to land in a suitable verified substrate or a small approved footing

 • Straight runs, 90° corners, gentle curves, tight corners, zig-zags, step-downs, and radius pool layouts

-• Sections are 15' standard — adapt to almost any pool shape and tie into existing primary barriers
+• Sections are 15' on the configuration commonly quoted (the approved layout and manufacturer documentation control) — they adapt to most pool shapes and tie into existing primary barriers

 05